Skip to content

 Consider an academic researcher (hey—I write what I know).
 I might map my experience like this:

-• Generating first drafts of methods sections: middle right—tried extensively, but I end up rewriting so much it’s neutral
+• generating first drafts of “methods sections”: middle right—tried extensively, but I end up rewriting so much it takes about the same time as writing from scratch

 This matches what recent meta-analyses have found: human-AI combinations perform significantly differently depending on task type, with performance losses in decision-making tasks but gains in content creation tasks.
 The tool’s utility is fundamentally task-dependent.
+Which really shouldn’t surprise anyone, but here we are.

 The transformation/automation/magnification thing